Muppetsg2/UnrealQOI/README.md

 cd {YourUnrealProject}
 git submodule add https://github.com/Muppetsg2/UnrealQOI.git ./Plugins/UnrealQOI
 ```
+Alternatively, you can download the precompiled binary from the plugin [release page](https://github.com/Muppetsg2/UnrealQOI/releases/latest) and copy it directly into the same `Plugins/UnrealQOI` folder.

 If you are creating a package without C++ access, copy the plugin to the `Engine/Plugins/Runtime` directory.

 ## Debugging